Solicitor and Managing Partner

 If these mistakes result in the pain and suffering of the affected patient, they may be entitled to compensation.

-A negligent surgery is when the error(s) made by a surgeon during a procedure is something that no reasonable surgeon in the same position would have made.
+A negligent surgery claim case can arise when the error(s) made by a surgeon during a procedure is something that no reasonable surgeon in the same position would have made.
 This must be determined on a case-by-case basis, as several factors may influence whether a mistake made during surgery is reasonable or not.

 For instance, in several types of abdominal procedures or weight loss (bariatric) surgeries, a surgeon will need to perform actions ‘blind’, through touch alone.
 In these circumstances, it may be considered reasonable if they mistakenly damage a nerve, blood vessel or organ.